haminio2/natours-udemy/readme.md

     role, aria-*

 Classes make for great reusable components, so they come first.
 Ids are more specific and should be used sparingly (e.g., for in-page bookmarks), so they come second.

-#White Space
-    One (1) empty line between closely related rulesets.
-    Two (2) empty lines between loosely related rulesets.
-    Three (3) empty lines between entirely new sections.

-#CSS Property Order
-Declaration order

-Related property declarations should be grouped together following the order:

-    Positioning (Position, TRouBLe top/right/bottom/left, z-index)
-    Box model (Display, float, width/ height, padding, margin) Typographic (Text-align, font, line-height, color)
-    Visual (background, border, )
-    Misc (Clip-Path, Opacity, Animations, etc)

-Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
-The box model comes next as it dictates a component's dimensions and placement.

-Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.

-# Sectioning
-I will use the md version to title & section off my material in my code. # = Title/Header 1, ## = Header 2, ### = Header 3, so on and so forth.

-My title will be styled like this.
-I will use Harry Robert's system.
-A space between the asterisks and 20 forward slashes.
-The title will be centered in the middle.
-Below is an example of what I am thinking about doing.
-Notice that all of the letters are capitalized.

-HTML sectioning

-<--////////////////////
-          #TITLE
-////////////////////-->

-  <--////////////////////
-  // ## Header 2 -->

-SCSS Sectioning
-// //////////////////// //
-//         #TITLE       //
-// //////////////////// //

-    ///////////////////////
-    // ## Header 2

-      ///////////////////////
-      // ### Header 3

-        ///////////////////////
-        // #### Header 4

-CSS Sectioning
-/* //////////////////// *\
-          #CARDS
-\* //////////////////// */

-  /*////////////////////
-  // ## HEADER 2 */